Jykine Bradley

-Jykine Bradley (born June 5, 1980) is a former professional gridiron football defensive back and who is currently serving as the defensive backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+Jykine Bradley (born June 5, 1980) is a former professional gridiron football defensive back who is the defensive coordinator and defensive backs coach for the Toronto Varsity Blues of U Sports football.
 He played college football for the Middle Tennessee State Blue Raiders.

 Professional career

 In his playing career Bradley was signed by the Roanoke Steam as a street free agent in 2003.
 Bradley also played for the Buffalo Bills, Hamilton Tiger-Cats, and Edmonton Eskimos.

 Coaching career

-In 2022 Bradley was defensive backs coach for the Hamilton Tiger-Cats.
-On February 21, 2023 the Ottawa Redblacks announced they had hired Bradley as the teams defensive backs coach.
+In 2022, Bradley was defensive backs coach for the Hamilton Tiger-Cats.
+On February 21, 2023, the Ottawa Redblacks announced they had hired Bradley as the team's defensive backs coach.

+In March 2024, Bradley was named the defensive coordinator and defensive backs coach for the Toronto Varsity Blues.

 Personal life

-Bradley lives in Brantford, Ontario and runs his own football camp called Bradley’s Sports Performance (BDP).
+Bradley lives in Brantford, Ontario and runs his own football camp called Bradley's Sports Performance (BDP).
 He also helps coach for the Brantford Bisons.